ably/ably-dotnet/README.md

 ### Increase Transport send and receive buffers

-In .NET Framework projects, we discovered issues with the .NET implementation of the web socket protocol during times of high load with large payloads (over 50kb).
+In .NET Framework projects, we discovered issues with the .NET implementation of the websocket protocol during times of high load with large payloads (over 50kb).
 This is better described in https://github.com/ably/ably-dotnet/issues/446
 To work around the problem, you need to adjust websocket library's buffer to it's maximum size of 64kb.
 Here is an example of how to do it.

 ```csharp